Tiendil/tiendil-org-content/content/posts/2024-019-migrating-from-gpt-3.5-turbo-to-gpt-4o-mini/en.md

 Of course, I immediately started migrating my [news reader](https://github.com/Tiendil/feeds.fun) to this model.

 In short, it's a cool replacement for GPT-3.5-turbo.
-I immediately replaced two LLM agents with one without changing prompts reducing costs by a factor of 5 without losing quality.
+I immediately replaced two LLM agents with one without changing prompts, reducing costs by a factor of 5 without losing quality.

 However, then I started tuning the prompt to make it even cooler and began to encounter nuances.
 Let me tell you about them.